Wisconsin Municipal Clerks and Treasurers Institute - July 13-18, 2014

 The Treasurers Completion track is a fourth year opportunity for people who have completed the Clerks Institute.
 The Treasurers Completion program gives the clerk/treasurer or a clerk the opportunity to learn the treasurer’s duties, compressed into one year.

 The Academy for Civic and Public Affairs is for persons who serve in public office.
 Solution Focused, our cutting edge courses reflect the latest trends in government.
 Courses are taught by experts in the field that give our attendees tools they can apply immediately to their jobs.
 Through case studies and hands-on exercises you will have a chance to assess your understanding of the concepts.
 You can attend for a day, two or all four days.
-The program is MMC approved.
+The program is MMC and WCPA approved, ICMA credential manager recognized.
 The dates for the Academy are July 28 -31.
 There is a $50 discount for four day, first time attendees.

 Earn all of the educational points for the following certificates upon completions of our Institute.
 We are the only authorized provider in Wisconsin.